 Sample Application Form for download

-FY19 Arts Learning Grant App (Sample only – cannot be submitted – only online submissions are accepted)
+Arts Learning Grant Application (Sample only – cannot be submitted – only online submissions are accepted)

 Looking for an artist for your project or idea?
-Check our new Teaching Artist Roster !
+Check out our Teaching Artist Roster !

 Region 2 Arts Council Arts Learning Grants are made possible by the voters of Minnesota thanks to a legislative appropriation from the Arts and Cultural Heritage Fund.